pythonfoo/twiki/README.md

  * Python 3
  * a MediaWiki to monitor (it needs no account or key, though)
- * a Twitter account to post from (with credentials)
+ * at least one supported social media account to post from (with credentials)
  * a few Python libraries

 ## installation